- Business Studies

 Part of this experience includes cultural visits which are given a high priority in our department.
-Previous MFL trips have included residential trips to Berlin and Paris, and residential trips to the North of France and to the Rhine Valley.
-Various exciting German, French and Spanish trips are currently being planned for the year ahead for students from both Key Stage 3 and 4 including residential trips to Paris and Berlin for years 9 and 10, and Valencia for years 7 and 8.
-Foreign film workshops at the British Film Institute are also planned for this year.
-Since September 2014, the department has been taking part in a Host a Teacher programme, whereby a German teacher joins the department for two weeks giving students an insight into German culture and school life in Germany.
+Previous MFL trips have included residential trips to Berlin and Paris for KS4 and to the North of France, the Rhine Valley in Germany and Seville in Spain for KS3.
+We also often take students to foreign film workshops at the British Film Institute and since 2014 the department has been taking part in a Host a Teacher programme, whereby a German teacher joins the department for two weeks giving students an insight into German culture and school life in Germany.

 We are looking forward to welcoming you to our department.